ashx3s/todo-app-next-directus-vercel/README.md

 # README TODO APP

+## WIP Documentation

+### Rendering Code Plan

+- SSR static route from CMS
+  - home page
+- SSR dynamic route from CMS
+  - about page
+- SSR API feeds SWR CSR Component
+  - todos
+- CSR Component fetch with useState and useEffect (don't use)
+  - would also be for the todos

+### Next Steps

+- Finish component setup
+- Create Post, Edit, and Delete req for TODOS
+- Merge component code with cms integration code

+### Questions

+- What is `[slug]`?
+- [slug] page getPage params.slug error?

+---

 **App Description**
 This is a simple todo list app where users can sign up/in and log out, they can create todo items that they can view and check off